Al-Arayes Pond: Geographical features

-Significance

-Al-Arayes Pond is renowned for its rich biodiversity.
-It hosts several rare and endangered species.
-Notably, it provides habitat for the endangered Mauremys rivulata, a species of freshwater turtle.
-The site is a popular destination for numerous waterfowl species, although it faces various environmental pressures.
-It is not part of the Yarmouk Forest Reserve, and it is recommended that the site be incorporated into the reserve or, at the very least, included within its buffer zone.
-Also, the area is also a haven for various bird species, including migratory birds that traverse the Jordan Rift Valley during their seasonal migrations between Europe and Africa.
-Bird species observed in the vicinity include the grey heron, little egret, and several types of kingfishers.

-The pond's surroundings are home to a mix of oak, hawthorn, olive, and maple trees, as well as over 2,000 species of herbaceous plants typical of the Mediterranean region.
-Environmental experts estimate that over 100 species of birds inhabit the area, including species such as the grey heron, kingfisher, and little egret.
-The shores of the pond are lined with reeds and plants, while the surrounding land features forest trees like oak and cypress, as well as a variety of flowers, which are important for local beekeeping.

 The director of the Environmental Studies Center at the Hashemite University mentioned that the pond water accumulates in the depression, forming a pool, but its exact nature remains unclear.
 He noted that the area might suggest the presence of hot water or organic compounds like methane or hydrogen sulfide, possibly indicating underlying hydrocarbon resources.
 The hole has a diameter of about one kilometer, with depths ranging from 30 meters at the edges to 50 meters in the center.
 The external diameter is estimated to be around 5 kilometers, with additional measurements planned.

 Environmental experts note that the pond and its surroundings are home to various reptile species recorded in Jordan, including lizards, snakes (Natrix tessellata), and frogs such as the green toad and marsh frog.
 There are also over a hundred species of resident and migratory birds in the area.
 Another experts caution that the pond could face environmental decline if neglected, with some species of freshwater turtles already at risk due to pollution and limited food sources.
 The study also indicates the presence of rare mammals in the area, including the Egyptian mongoose, red fox, wolf, jackal, striped hyena, forest cat, and European hedgehog.
 The forest cat and water fox are particularly vulnerable species.